RPTU-EIS/upec-boom-verification-suite/README.md

 The documentation for BOOM can be found here : [https://docs.boom-core.org/en/latest/index.html](https://docs.boom-core.org/en/latest/index.html)

 ## Microequivalence for BOOM
-In our experiment, the Verilog code for the design was generated using the medium performance configuration (MediumBoomConfig).
+In our experiment, the Verilog code for the design was generated using the medium performance configuration (MediumBoomConfig) for BOOMv3.
 In this configuration, the core can issue two instructions per clock cycle and the reorder buffer (ROB) consists of two banks each holding up to 32 entries.
 The core has two prediction units that compute if the branch predictions were correct.

-Each instruction also has a 12-bit speculation tag (in BOOM it is called branch mask (br\_mask) ), that specifies on which preceding branch instructions this instruction depends.
+Each instruction also has a 12-bit speculation tag (in BOOM it is called branch mask (br\_mask)), that specifies on which preceding branch instructions this instruction depends.
 Each set bit in the branch mask represents a dependency to the branch with the level of speculation corresponding to the position of the bit.
 This means if a branch resolves as mispredicted all instructions that have the corresponding bit in their branch mask set, need to be discarded.
 If a branch resolves as correctly predicted the bit can simply be cleared.

 In the following, more concrete information is provided on how to specify ME-5 and ME-6 in particular for the BOOM microarchitecture.